gerardkok/puppet-transip/README.md

 ##### `ttl`

-The TTL field of a dns records.
+The TTL field of a dns record.
 Defaults to 3600 seconds.

 ## Limitations